 Monday August 18, 2014, Day 21

-As predicted by the forecasts the wind did increase and this morning it was gusting into the low 30 knots, but Thetis had not moved.
+As predicted by the forecasts the wind did increase and it was gusting this morning into the low 30 knots, but Thetis had not moved.

 I went ashore and had a nice hike while the day was still cool.
 Back on board I opened the bimini instead of the tent that would had been very unhappy and banged with these gusts.
 All morning the wind howled.
 I temporarily suspended reading Φως εξ Ανατολών (in Greek, Light from the East) and started and finished Ο ξωτάρης της Τζιάς, (The peasant of Tzia, in Greek).
 It is the story of a rural family in pre-WWII Tzia.

 The Turkish flagged S/Y Fender came and anchored off in Katsadia.
 Soon after I saw 2 men in her dinghy frantically trying to start their outboard while the strong wind blew them S out of the cove and towards Leros.
 As I did not see anyone going to their rescue I got into my dinghy and went after them.
 They passed me a line and I started to tow them back when a much larger inflatable from a big Turkish motor cruiser also came to the rescue.
 So, I passed them the tow line and went back to Thetis.
 It was a wet ride.
 Later S/Y Fender moved to Papandria, anchored, and took 2 stern lines ashore.
 By that time they had gotten their outboard back working.
 They passed several times with their dinghy near Thetis.
-They not only did not thank me for going after them by they did not even wave back to me after I waved.
+They not only did not thank me for going after them but they did not even wave back to me after I waved.
 Strange people!

 I started reading Kerry Greenwood's Murder on the Ballarat Train: A Phryne Fisher Mystery.
 In the afternoon I snorkeled to the anchor.
 It had not moved since yesterday despite the wind and gusts.